Bruce Perry: Philadelphia Eagles

-Perry was drafted by the Eagles in the seventh round of the 2004 NFL Draft.
+Perry was drafted by the Eagles in the seventh round of the 2004 NFL draft.
 He spent his entire rookie season on injured reserve.
 After the 2005 pre-season, he was placed on the practice squad.
 Later in the season, he was activated and saw his first start in the final game of the regular season.

 Perry appeared in the 2006 pre-season and sustained a serious concussion in the game.
 Even though Perry made the team, he was converted to cornerback and then was cut in September when the Eagles signed veteran Dexter Wynn for depth at cornerback.
 The team re-signed Perry to the practice squad.
 He was released on January 2, 2007.

+Montreal Alouettes

+Perry signed with the Montreal Alouettes in 2007 but on July 12, 2007, it was announced that he had suffered a season-ending injury.